libsdl-org/SDL/docs/README-migration.md

 SDL_GetDefaultKeyFromScancode(), SDL_GetKeyFromScancode(), and SDL_GetScancodeFromKey() take an SDL_Keymod parameter and use that to provide the correct result based on keyboard modifier state.

-SDL_GetKeyboardState() returns a pointer to SDL_bool instead of Uint8.
+SDL_GetKeyboardState() returns a pointer to bool instead of Uint8.

 The following functions have been renamed:
 * SDL_IsScreenKeyboardShown() => SDL_ScreenKeyboardShown()